Balanced Homemade Food for Pomeranian Puppy Health

 What Is the Best Food for a Pomeranian Puppy?

-The ideal diet consists of 50-70% high-quality animal protein, 15-20% healthy fats, and the remainder from fiber-rich vegetables and complex carbohydrates.
-Puppies specifically require higher ratios of calcium and phosphorus to support their rapid skeletal growth.
+The ideal Pomeranian puppy diet consists of 50 to 70 percent high-quality animal protein, 15 to 20 percent healthy fats, and the remainder from fiber-rich vegetables and complex carbohydrates.
+Puppies specifically require higher calcium and phosphorus ratios to support their rapid skeletal development.

 Why Isn’t Manufactured Dog Food the Best for Pomeranians?